Caitlin Hulcup

 Caitlin Hulcup is an Australian mezzo-soprano, who has performed both in Australia and internationally, particularly in Europe.

 Early life and education

 Hulcup was born in Melbourne and grew up in Perth.
 At age eleven she took up the violin, going on to study the instrument at the UWA Conservatorium of Music.
 She received scholarships to the UK and Canada, the latter at the Banff Center for the Arts, with her string quartet.
-After it broke up, she returned to Perth, switched to viola (which she played in the Western Australian Symphony Orchestra in 1999 and 2000), and took up vocal studies privately with independent teacher Molly McGurk while singing in the Western Australian Opera Chorus.
+After it broke up, she returned to Perth, switched to viola (which she played in the West Australian Symphony Orchestra in 1999 and 2000), and took up vocal studies privately with independent teacher Molly McGurk while singing in the Western Australian Opera Chorus.